Skip to Main Content

 Most of the infrastructure projects are still in the planning phase, which means that the information provided on these pages reflects the current planning status and is updated regularly.

-Smooth and cross-border (rail) transport is of central importance for the economy in Germany and for a common European internal market.
-However, the existing rail network in Europe is equipped with different train control systems and does not currently allow for consistent traffic across national borders.
+Seamless and cross-border rail transport is crucial for both Germany’s economy and a strong European single market.
+However, Europe’s existing rail network uses different train control systems, which currently prevents continuous rail operations across national borders.

-In detail, a line of 216 km in the Flensburg – Neumünster – Eidelstedt – Rothenburgsort – Hamburg-Harburg – Maschen area will be equipped with ETCS L2mS.
-For the equipment, the existing six relay interlockings will be replaced by electronic interlockings (Elektronische Stellwerke: ESTW) in an initial construction phase.
+Specifically, a rail section of 249 kilometres – from Flensburg via Neumünster, Eidelstedt, Rothenburgsort, and Hamburg-Harburg to Maschen – will be equipped with ETCS L2mS, divided into six construction sections.
+In a first phase, the six existing relay interlockings will be replaced by state-of-the-art electronic interlockings (ESTW).
 The existing ESTW control centers and ESTW sub-centers in Flensburg, Neumünster, Elmshorn, Eidelstedt, Rothenburgsort, Wilhelmsburg and Harburg as well as the corresponding ESTW outdoor systems and all corresponding operator stations will also be upgraded with regard to the use of ETCS.
 In the second construction phase, the respective equipment will be fitted with ETCS L2mS, enabling consistent trafficability across the national border.